-This report relates to an application for a soil heat treatment facility adjacent to the non-inert landfill site at Brookhurst Wood in Horsham.
-The facility would process up to 10,000 tonnes per annum of soils contaminated with hydrocarbons, enabling them to be used in landfill restoration, rather than disposed of.
-It would operate alongside, and share an access road with, a soil washing facility being considered under a separate application (ref.
-WSCC/051/19).
-Although both facilities would operate independently of each other, the applicant has assessed the impact on people and the environment of both developments coming forward.
+This report relates to an application for a soil washing facility adjacent to the landfill at Brookhurst Wood in Horsham.
+The facility would process up to 100,000 tonnes of construction/demolition/excavation waste per year, comprising up to 29,999 tonnes of hazardous waste, and 70,001 tonnes of non-hazardous waste.
+It would operate alongside a soil heat treatment facility being considered under a separate application (ref.
+WSCC/050/19).